 Olga Breskaya, University of Padova, Italy

-Roberto Cipriani, Università di Roma Tre, Italy
+Roberto Cipriani, Roma Tre University, Italy

-Xavier Costa, Universidad de Valencia, Spain
+Xavier Costa, University of Valencia, Spain

-Franco Garelli, Università di Torino, Italy
+Franco Garelli, University of Turin, Italy

-Gustavo Guizzardi, Università di Padova, Italy
+Gustavo Guizzardi, University of Padova, Italy

-Dick Houtman, Erasmus University, Rotterdam, The Netherlands
+Dick Houtman, Erasmus University Rotterdam, The Netherlands

 Solange Lefebvre, Université de Montréal, Canada